Conway, Washington

 Conway is a census-designated place (CDP) in Skagit County, Washington, United States.
 First settled in 1873 by Thomas P. Jones and Charles Villeneuves, its population was 87 at the 2020 census.
 It is included in the Mount Vernon-Anacortes, Washington Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the census-designated place of Conway has a total area of 0.3 square miles (0.7 km^{2}), all of it land.

 Education

-Children attend school at the Conway Elementary School from Kindergarten through to the 8th grade.
-The school mascot is the Cougar and school colors are blue and gold.
-There are 2 teachers per grade level and a teacher to student ratio of roughly 1:30.
+The community is served by the Conway School District.
+Children attend school at the Conway Elementary School from kindergarten through to the 8th grade.

-The Conway school district has no high school; parents are permitted to send their children to any of the surrounding high schools, including Stanwood, Mount Vernon, or LaConner.
+The school district has no high school; parents are permitted to send their children to any of the surrounding high schools, including Stanwood, Mount Vernon, or LaConner.
 The majority of high school students residing in Conway attend Mount Vernon High School, as it is the only high school that provides a bus to the Conway area.

 Demographics

+Conway first appeared as a census designated place in the 2000 U.S. census.